 Fort Monroe’s “Contraband” Hospital was constructed in 1865 to treat the injured and sick.
 Harriet Tubman conducted an inspection of the Hospital at the request of the Sanitary Commission in 1865.

 A. Firehouse Coffee 1881

 Coffee, pastries, and sandwiches.

 Open for breakfast and lunch.

 Open for lunch and dinner.

-The Chesapeake Dining Room offers traditional selections in a formal dining room and is open for brunch and dinner.
+The Chesapeake Dining Room offers traditional selections in a formal dining room and is open for Sunday brunch by reservations only.